 steph photographies on Shutterstock

-The popping could have a few symptoms to a more genuine medical issue if there is:
+The popping could have a few symptoms to a more genuine medical issue if there are:

 Flying with a connection to an ailment, for the most part, happens more and can be agonizing.
 Actual popping has no pain and isn’t a reason for concern.